 But how will they re-enter the system (if they want to) if we haven’t kept pace with it?
 I have two main thoughts about that:

 Our elementary curriculum is designed to meet our children's unique and specific needs and work towards our family’s goals in the context of everyday living.

 Before I go further I need to define the problematic word curriculum.
 In the homeschooling context, when most people ask, "what curriculum are you using?", what they are usually asking is, "what packaged materials and ready made guidelines are you following to teach your children at home?"
-This is perspective I came from when I wrote the post Relaxed Elementary Education.

 As a trained educator, having studied a bit of curriculum design in my degree program, and a homeschool parent with years of experience, this is how I define curriculum: